sql – SQL string composition#

 in a convenient and safe way.
 SQL identifiers (e.g. names of tables and

-fields) cannot be passed to the execute()
+fields) cannot be passed to the execute() method like query

 arguments: